Ring-Type Slip-On Plate Flange

 Reducing and Specialty Plate Flanges

-Reducing plate flanges are used when one side of the connection needs a different bore size or specialty geometry while maintaining a standard bolt pattern and face.
-Specialty plate flanges may also be custom-machined to fit unique project conditions.
+Reducing plate flanges are used to bridge transitions between different pipe sizes or specialized geometries while maintaining a standard bolt pattern and face.
+For non-standard applications, specialty plate flanges may also be custom-machined to fit unique project conditions.

 Key characteristics include: